A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: Robustness of Nonconvex--Nonconcave Minimax Problems

 \subsection{Robustness of a Global Minimax Point}

 Let us consider the minimax problem \eqref{eq:scenario_minimax_def} with nonconvex--nonconcave payoffs and nonconvex strategy sets.
 In Section \ref{sec:epsilon}, we investigate the robustness of an $\varepsilon$-stationary point by playing a simultaneous game.
 However, in this simultaneous setting, it is not straightforward to extend the result of Theorem~\ref{thm:epsilon} to minimax problems with nonconvex strategy sets.
-This is because the monotonicity of the stationary residual with respect to the number of scenarios is difficult to maintain when the convexity assumption on the strategy sets (Assumption~\ref{asp:nonempty}) is violated.
+This is because the monotonicity of the stationary residual w.r.t. the number of scenarios is difficult to maintain when the convexity assumption on the strategy sets (Assumption~\ref{asp:nonempty}) is violated.

 Interestingly, the GANs framework implements a sequential two-player game: it first optimizes the discriminator $D$ while keeping the generator $G$ fixed, and then updates $G$ using the optimized $D$.
 More generally, adversarial training describes the minimax problem \eqref{eq:scenario_minimax_def} in the frame of a \emph{sequential game}.
 These cases lead to the equilibrium concept known as \emph{global minimax point}, which captures global optimality and is widely employed in machine learning~\citep{jin2020local,zhang2022optimality,chen2024approaching}.
 Intuitively, the min-player acts as the leader, first determining their optimal strategy, while the max-player then acts as the follower, choosing a best response to the min-player's choice.
+For a game-theoretic perspective, this setup corresponds to a Stackelberg game.

 Following \cite{jin2020local}, we begin by defining the concept of global minimax point.
 In this paper, we focus exclusively on a global minimax point of \eqref{eq:scenario_minimax_def}, since any global maximin point corresponds to its global minimax point with the payoff $-f(y,x)$.